sthiele/sthiele/content/scm/SCM1.md

 ## What are interaction graphs?

 Interaction or influence graphs are a widely used representation for complex systems.
-Nodes represent the components or players in the system and edges denote how these components interact with each other.
-A lot of biological systems have a representation as interaction graph: hunter prey models, gene regulatory networks, signaling networks, etc. Here is a more formal definition.
+The components or variables of the system are represented by nodes and edges denote how these components interact with each other.
+Many biological systems have a representation as interaction graph: hunter prey models, gene regulatory networks, signaling networks, etc.
+Here is a more formal definition.

 **Definition 1**:
 *An interaction graph is a signed directed graph (V, E, σ), where V is a set of nodes,
 E is a set of edges, and
 σ : E → {+, –} is a labeling of the edges.
-Every node in V represents a state variable in the modeled system and an edge i→j means that the change of i in time influences the value of j.
+Every node in V represents a system variable and an edge i→j means that the change of i in time influences the value of j.
 Every edge i→j of an interaction graph can be labeled with a sign, either + or –, denoted by σ(i,j), where + (–) indicates that i tends to increase (decrease) j.*

 An example of an interaction graph is given in Figure 1.
 There exist many variants of interaction graphs some have weighted edges and some have other kind of edges or different types of nodes.
-But with this definition we will come pretty far.
+But this definition will suffice us for now.

 ![IG1](../scm/IG1.png)